Searching ...

 St. Joseph’s Hospital, run by BayCare, is another large-scale provider with a specialty children’s and women’s hospital.

-The Moffitt Cancer Center is a top-rated institution for cancer treatment and research, and it’s the state’s only comprehensive cancer center.
+The Moffitt Cancer Center is a top-rated institution for cancer treatment and research.
+It’s the state’s only comprehensive cancer center.

 The school system is huge and high quality